 WHATEVER HAPPENED TO…?

-It was still dark a couple of mornings ago, as I gradually convinced my legs to get me off the bed.
-I limped to the kitchen, made a quick cup of Keurig coffee (sort of flavored hot water, but not bad if you used one of the stronger blends), and headed for my office.
+It was still dark one morning in December 2020, as I gradually convinced my legs to get me off the bed.
+I limped to the kitchen, made a quick cup of Keurig coffee (sort of flavored hot water, but not bad if you use one of the stronger blends), and headed for my office.
 Even though it was early, and there wasn’t much likelihood of any new email, it had become a morning ritual to “check in” about this time.

 I’d been standing at my computer (better for you than sitting, I’ve heard), and as I sat down, a phrase from the “Kismet” musical came to me: “I sat down, feeling desolate.”
 Desolate?
 Yes, I guess that is a good word for what I was feeling.
 Pandemic.
 Climate Change.
 Political and societal turmoil.
 Getting Old (and feeling it more).
 How could one not be a little down-hearted and desolate?